sreesanth-s02/Internship_Finder/README.md

 This application provides students with an easy way to search and discover internship opportunities through a responsive and user-friendly interface.

-The project was developed as part of the mentorship program conducted by Dcube.
+The project was developed as part of the mentorship program conducted by D3 community and our mentor(Senthilnadhan Sir).

 ## Team Members